Mobile Application - Moderator

 1. If manually enabling a request, tap the name of who you will allow to speak (the participant will receive notification and be allowed to speak into their mobile device and be projected over the connected A/V system.)

 The amount of time a speaker is allowed may be limited if desired (1 to 30 minutes) and is set in ATOM Settings.
 An audio 'reminder' will play over the A/V system when the allotted time has expired.
-The Moderator can stop the reminder if they choose to let the attendee continue speaking (Stop Speaker Reminder button).
-The Moderator may also choose to play the reminder early (Play Speaker Reminder).
+The Moderator can stop the reminder if they choose to let the attendee continue speaking.
+The Moderator may also choose to play the reminder early.

 Commenting

 Enable Auto Publish automatically publishes comments to the Display App when they are received.
-The Moderator will not be able to vet comments prior to them pushing to the Display App.
+The Moderator will not be able to vet comments prior to them pushing to the Display App while Enable Auto Publish is active.

-The Comment function is not interactive (the moderator cannot message the participant back).
-The intent is that the moderator would answer questions live.
+The Comment function is not interactive (the moderator cannot message the participant back and the intent is that the moderator will answer questions live.)
 The ATOM's display application must be active to publish comments.

 Poll

 The moderator may create numerous polls for an event, and doing so while actively engaged in an event may not be practical.
-Polls may be generated offline by creating an event without starting it; when the moderator starts the event, the pre-created polls will be ready to use.
+Polls may be generated offline by creating an event without starting it.
+Once a moderator starts the event, the pre-created polls will be ready to use.
+Poll answers may be Yes/No, Multiple Choice or Multiple Response.

 1. Click Start Poll to push the poll to participants mobile devices.